Location

 Location Description

-During their free time, students will be able to enjoy the many free museums of the city, discover the outdoors food and flower markets and other cultural activities such as the National Fête de la Musique (June 21st), film festivals and many other artistic and sport festivities in Nice, Cannes, Saint Tropez, and in the glamorous city of Monaco, just 10ms away from Nice.
-The city offers great transportation services such as trains, buses, tramways, city bikes and Uber service.
+During their free time (students will enjoy all their weekends off) students will be able to enjoy the many free museums of the city, discover the outdoor food and flower markets, and other cultural activities such as the National Fête de la Musique (June 21st), film festivals and many other artistic and sport festivities in Nice, Cannes, Saint Tropez, and in the glamorous city of Monaco, just 10ms away from Nice.
+The city offers great transportation services such as trains, buses, tramways, bikes, and Uber service.

 Director